Terraced houses, blue sky

 You might be wondering what this week’s average mortgage rates could mean for average monthly mortgage repayments, and how this compares to the average rates offered last week.

-The current average asking price of a typical first-time buyer property* is £227,757, for someone taking out an average five-year fixed, 85% LTV mortgage, is now £1,133 per month if repaying over 25 years, compared with £1,191 per month a year ago.
+The average asking price of a typical first-time buyer property (excluding London) is £225,544.
+For someone taking out an average five-year fixed, 85% LTV mortgage, the average monthly mortgage repayment on this type of home is now £1,054 per month if repaying over 25 years.

 Source: Rightmove House Price Index and Podium data